Is it Safe to Travel Again?

 As retail stores, restaurants, and other businesses are beginning to reopen across the country in this latest phase of the coronavirus pandemic, some are asking is it safe to travel again.
 The answer to that depends on where you’re traveling, your mode of transportation, and the precautions you take as you travel.

-There are still parts of the country where the disease is still spreading.
+There are still hot spots where the disease is still spreading.
 Other parts have not been hit as hard.
-Probably the safest thing is to stay at home if possible and if you must travel, be sure to take whatever precautions you can to prevent the spread of the virus.
+Probably the safest thing if you must travel is to take whatever precautions you can to prevent the spread of the virus.

 If you urgently need to go somewhere, perhaps to see a loved one who’s dying, then by all means go.
 If you can drive, that’s probably safer than flying, because it will expose you to fewer other people.
 But, even driving will present opportunities for exposure: stopping for food, restrooms, and refilling gas.

-If you do chose to fly, expect to wear a mask as many airlines have started requiring passengers to cover their face.
+If you do chose to fly, expect to wear a mask as many airlines have started requiring passengers to cover their face despite the fact that masks really do little good.
 Expect also to encounter others who view you as a viral threat and insist on social distancing in challenging situations like security and ticket counter lines, not to mention those pesky narrow seats aboard the airplane.

 Coronavirus has dramatically impacted the travel industry and airlines have cancelled much of their schedules.
-One scheme being promoted to rescue the travel industry is the issuance of immunity passports as a condition of your being allowed to travel.
+Airplanes are sitting idle on the ground and the airline industry is desperately trying to rescue the travel industry.
+One suggestion is the issuance of immunity passports as a condition of your being allowed to board a plane.

 An MSN report described their plans to revive the air travel: